-System analysis, with respect to non-functional properties, such as timing behaviour and memory consumption, of systems build up from well-tested components is considered highly attractive.
+System analysis, with respect to non-functional properties, such as timing behaviour and memory consumption is considered highly attractive.
 In fact, it is one of the single most distinguished requirements found in our investigation.
-Vehicle industry strives for better analyses of computer system behaviour in general.
-This striving naturally affects requirements placed on a component technology.

 When analysing a system built from well-tested, functionally correct, components, the main issue is associated with composability.
-The composition process must guarantee non-functional properties, such as the communication, synchronisation, memory, and timing characteristics of the system [1].
+The composition process must ensure that non-functional properties, such as the communication, synchronisation, memory, and timing characteristics of the system, are predictabe [3].